> Blog >

 Know Your User Archetype: Different Roles Have Different Needs

-The Business Developer needs security, scalability, and deep codebase context.
+The Business Developer needs security, scalability, and a deep codebase context.
 The clear winners here are GitHub Copilot Enterprise and Cody.
 Both have strong business-grade features, including IP indemnification and the ability to connect to private codebases.

 The Startup Founder or Non-Coder needs to move from an idea to a functional product as quickly as possible.
 Vibe coding tools like Lovable AI, Bolt, and Replit are designed for this.
 However, users must be aware that they often produce a 60-70% solution that will require manual coding to be production-ready.